Golit/broadcast-relay/README.md

 # broadcast-relay [![Build Status](https://travis-ci.org/Golit/broadcast-relay.svg?branch=master)](https://travis-ci.org/Golit/broadcast-relay)

 This utility will relay limited broadcasts (255.255.255.255) from an interface to another interface (or on the same interface).
 You can use this utility for VPN servers to forward limited broadcast.
-The interface needs to be in bridged mode.

 ## Using on Debain Jessie